Computing Quantum Channel Capacities: Thermodynamic capacity of quantum channels

 where we omitted the system indices for simplicity.
-Note that $\gamma = 1$ corresponds to the standard algorithm and if it known that $\eta_{\rm exp}(\cE) > 0$, the one may accelerate the algorithm.
+Note that $\gamma = 1$ corresponds to the standard algorithm and if it is known that $\eta_{\rm exp}(\cE) > 0$, then one may accelerate the algorithm.
 With a short calculation, one can bring $J_\gamma$ into the form

 Note that $\Tr{\rho\HE(\sigma) }$ is continuous for $\sigma \gg \rho$.
 Moreover, another short calculation leads to

 where we used the data processing inequality for the quantum relative entropy (together with $\gamma \geq 1 - \eta_{\rm exp}(\cE)$).
 From Lemma~\ref{lem:update_rules} whose requirement is satisfied by~\eqref{eq:requirement_thermo}, we find a double optimization form of the thermodynamic capacity $T_\Gamma (\cE)$